Noise-Augmented $\ell_0$ Regularization of Tensor Regression with Tucker Decomposition: Numerical Examples

-For \our, we set $n_e=62$, $\lambda=50$, $T=30000$, $m=600$, $\tau_0=10^{-6}$, $\tau=0.01$ in the linear TR; $n_e=62$, $\lambda=50$, $T=5000$, $m=600$, $\tau_0=10^{-6}$, $\tau=0.01$ in the logistic TR; and $n_e=62$, $\lambda=50$, $T=10000$, $m=600$, $\tau_0=10^{-6}$, $\tau=0.01$ in the Poisson TR.
 The TR models based on Tucker decomposition \citep{li2018tucker} use an iterative block relaxation algorithm to estimate the parameters (Algorithm \ref{al2}).
 Estimation of each ``block'' of parameters given the rest parameters in each iteration is equivalent to running a GLM.
-The loss function $l$ on lines 5 and 7 are log-likelihood functions.
+The objective function $l$ on lines 5 and 7 is the log-likelihood.
 Two different TR models were run -- with and without $\ell_1$ regularization when estimating the core tensor.
 R package \texttt{glmnet} was used to run Algorithm \ref{al2}.
 The hyperparameter for the $\ell_1$ regularization was set at $10^{-3}$ in the Poisson TR model (\texttt{cv.glmnet} resulted in errors) and was chosen by 5-fold cross-validation (CV) in the other cases.